GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Amanda Cooper and Tom Westbrook; Editing by Jacqueline Wong and Mark Potter)
+(Additional reporting by Iain Withers in London and Tom Westbrook in Sinagpore; Editing by Jacqueline Wong, Mark Potter and Susan Fenton)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.